staltz/multiserver-dht/README.md

 This module is a multiserver plugin that joins a Distributed Hash Table (DHT) and uses channel keys as "addresses" where peers communicate as clients and as servers.

-Only supports one DHT peer _per process_.
-In other words, the DHT peer is a singleton once the module is imported.

 ## Usage

 As client: